Plant-based diet

-A plant-based diet is a diet consisting mostly or entirely of plant-based foods.
-It encompasses a wide range of dietary patterns that contain low amounts of animal products and high amounts of fiber-rich plant products such as vegetables, fruits, whole grains, legumes, nuts, seeds, herbs and spices.
-Plant-based diets may also be vegan or vegetarian, but do not have to be, as they are defined in terms of high frequency of plants and low frequency of animal food consumption.
+A plant-based diet is a type of diet that consists entirely or mostly of plant-based foods.
+A wide range of dietary patterns fall in this category, all unified by a focus on high amounts of fiber-rich plants (vegetables, fruits, whole grains, legumes, nuts, seeds, herbs and spices).
+They are thus defined in terms of high frequency of plants and low frequency or absence of animal food consumption.
+Examples include vegetarian diets, vegan diets, whole-food, plant-based diets, or "plant-forward" diets akin to the Mediterranean diet.

 Terminology

-Origin of the term "plant-based diet" is attributed to Cornell University nutritional biochemist T. Colin Campbell who presented his diet research at the US National Institutes of Health in 1980.
+The origin of the term "plant-based diet" is attributed to Cornell University nutritional biochemist T. Colin Campbell who presented his diet research at the US National Institutes of Health in 1980.
 Campbell's research about a plant-based diet extended from The China Project, a decade-long study of dietary practices in rural China, giving evidence that a diet low in animal protein and fat, and high in plant foods, could reduce the incidence of several diseases.
 In 2005, Campbell and his son published The China Study, a best-selling book emphasizing the potential health benefits of a plant-based diet.
-Campbell also used the plant-based concept to educate consumers about how eating meat had significant environmental consequences.
+Campbell's book also used the plant-based concept to educate consumers about how eating meat had significant environmental consequences.

 Some authors draw a distinction between diets that are "plant-based" or "plant-only".
 A plant-based diet may be defined as consuming plant-sourced foods that are minimally processed.